martasd/webirs/STEPS.md

 * Show a hierarchical node structure with Dragula?
 * Reference an element from .ts file
 * Implement @ViewChildren
+* Create a node mappings from input nodes to output nodes

 # TODO
-* Create a node mapping from input node to existing output node in structure-mapper